Django¶

 We add a

-variable to Gitlab CI secret variablesThen
+SECRET_DJANGO_SECRET_KEYvariable to Gitlab CI secret variablesThen

-fileThen it is loaded by
+dump-envdumpsSECRET_DJANGO_SECRET_KEYasDJANGO_SECRET_KEYand writes it toconfig/.envfileThen it is loaded by

-inside the settings:SECRET_KEY = config('DJANGO_SECRET_KEY')
+djangoinside the settings:SECRET_KEY = config('DJANGO_SECRET_KEY')

 However, there are different options to store secret settings: